sharkbitme/ola_dfc/Main.md

 Infrared Distance Sensor: https://www.sparkfun.com/products/14722

+Also recommend the Qwiic cables from sparkfun or adafruits STEMMA QT cables

 #### firmware update/flashing
 ##### have to do some more R&D on this area but easiest way is: